SOCIAL SECURITY 2023 UPDATE SSI FOR NYS RESIDENTS Individual $1,001/month Couple $1,475/month MAXIMUM TAXABLE…

-A Health Care Proxy is a document that allows you to appoint an adult person to make a health care decision for you if you are unable to do so.
-This document also includes instructions as to organ donation.
-You cannot sign a Health Care Proxy if you lack the mental capacity to do so.
-What happens if you do not have a Health Care Proxy in place and can no longer sign one?
+A Health Care Proxy in New York is an estate planning or elder law document that allows you to appoint a trusted adult person to make medical decisions for you if you can’t.
+This document is also used to provide instructions to family and healthcare providers regarding specific treatments or organ donation.
+You can’t sign a Health Care Proxy if you’re no longer mentally capable.
+So what happens if you don’t have a New York Health Care Proxy in place and can no longer sign one?

-The Family Health Care Decisions Act (FHCDA) was enacted in 2010 and allows family members or close friends to act as a “surrogate” or representative in making health care decisions for a patient lacking a Health Care Proxy.
-The Act is limited to a patient being physically present in a hospital or nursing home.
-Individual health care providers (i.e.- Primary Care Physicians) are not required to honor decisions made by Surrogate’s under this Act.
-The decisions may include end-of-life matters which extend to withholding or withdrawing of life-sustaining measures.
+The Family Health Care Decisions Act (FHCDA) was enacted in 2010 and allows family members or close friends to act as a “surrogate” or representative in making health care decisions for patients without a New York Health Care Proxy.
+But the Act is limited to a patient being physically present in a hospital or nursing home.
+Individual health care providers, such as primary care physicians or licensed medical professionals at hospitals and nursing homes, are not required to honor decisions made by surrogates under these circumstances.
+These critical decisions may include end-of-life matters which extend to withholding or withdrawing life-sustaining measures.

 - Spouse or domestic partner

-- A beneficiary covered under the person’s health insurance or employee benefits
+- Beneficiaries covered under a person’s health insurance or employee benefits

-- A close friend or relative presenting a signed statement acknowledging recent contact with the patient and familiarity with his or her health, religious, and moral beliefs.
+- Close friends or relatives presenting a signed statement acknowledging recent contact with the patient and familiarity with their health, religious, and moral beliefs.

-Conflicts may occur if Surrogates within the same class disagree as to medical decisions, life-sustaining treatment, or their understanding of the patient’s, beliefs, moral or religious views.
+Conflicts may occur if surrogates within the same class disagree about medical decisions, life-sustaining treatment, or their understanding of the patient’s beliefs, moral or religious views.

 Article 81 Mental Hygiene Law

-A more drastic option beyond this Act is the commencement of an Article 81 Mental Hygiene Law Supreme Court proceeding for the appointment of a Guardian to make health care decisions for an incapacitated person.
-This process can be lengthy, invasive, and expensive and is often used as a last resort.
+A more drastic option beyond this Act is an Article 81 Mental Hygiene Law Supreme Court proceeding for guardianship for adults.
+The court-appointed guardian makes health care decisions for an incapacitated person.
+Seeking guardianship for adults can be a lengthy, invasive, and expensive court proceeding.
+It is often used as a last resort.

-Although the Family Health Care Decisions Act is helpful in emergency situations and specific settings, it is not a substitute for a Health Care Proxy.
-A Health Care Proxy is a simple, cost-effective way to assure that a person of your choice will make an informed medical decision in accordance with your wishes.
+Although the Family Health Care Decisions Act is helpful in emergencies and specific settings, it is not a substitute for a Health Care Proxy or Durable Powers of Attorney in NY.
+A Health Care Proxy is a simple, cost-effective way to ensure that a person of your choice will make an informed medical decision in your best interests and according to your wishes.